coreos/docs/os/customizing-sshd.md

       Accept=yes
 ```

+`sshd` will now listen only on port 2222 on all interfaces when the system is built.

 ### Further Reading

 Read the [full cloud-config]({{site.baseurl}}/docs/cluster-management/setup/cloudinit-cloud-config/) guide to install users and more.

-## Customizing sshd after install
+## Customizing sshd after build

-If you have CoreOS hosts that need configuration changes made after install, log into the CoreOS host as the core user, then:
+If you have CoreOS hosts that need configuration changes made after build, log into the CoreOS host as the core user, then:

 ```
 $ sudo cp /usr/lib/systemd/system/sshd.socket /etc/systemd/system/sshd.socket